Neutrino beaming in ultraluminous X-ray pulsars as a result of gravitational lensing by neutron stars: Numerical results

 \subsection{Neutrino trajectories}

-The examples of neutrino trajectories calculated for the Schwarzschild metric in the vicinity of a $1.4M_\odot$ black hole are depicted in Fig.\,\ref{pic:sc_nu_tr_BH}.
-Fig.\,\ref{pic:sc_nu_tr_NS} illustrates the trajectories of neutrinos emitted from the surface of a spherical object with a radius of $R=10^6\,{\rm cm}$ and a mass of $1.4M_\odot$.
-Neutrino trajectories within a compact object are influenced by the mass distribution (compare trajectories in different panels of Fig.\,\ref{pic:sc_nu_tr_NS}).
+Examples of neutrino trajectories calculated in the Schwarzschild metric near a $1.4M_\odot$ black hole are shown in Fig.\,\ref{pic:sc_nu_tr_BH}.
+Fig.\,\ref{pic:sc_nu_tr_NS} depicts neutrino trajectories emitted from the surface of $1.4M_\odot$ (upper panel) and $2M_\odot$ (lower panel) NS.
+Unlike photons, neutrinos can penetrate into a compact star, where their trajectories follow geodesic paths.
+Within the star, neutrino trajectories are influenced by the mass distribution, gravitational potential, and pressure (see Appendix \ref{app:GR_DU} for details).
+The greater the mass of a star and the more concentrated its matter is toward the center, the larger the deviation of particles from their original propagation direction, i.e. the deflection angle (see Fig.\,\ref{pic:sc_NS_nu_def_ang_}).